t-hendricks/uhc-portal/.gitlab/merge_request_templates/Default.md

 - [ ] All above checkboxes for both reviewers have been checked
 - [ ] All CI tests have passed
 - [ ] Has at least 2 approvals, ready to merge
+- [ ] Check 'squash commits' before merging the MR into master

 # Ticketing